Esri/calcite-web/docs/source/documentation/type/_overview.md

 Calcite Web primarily uses Avenir Next, but also provides a system monospace stack.
 All font-weights and faces can be set either with [helper classes](#avenir) or [Sass mixins](../sass/#font-families).

+### Licensing

+Calcite Web provides Esri's fonts automatically as part of the framework.
+However, if you are a developer outside Esri, you may not have a license to use these fonts.
+To find out if you can use these fonts, please check 2.2 section C of Esri's [master agreement](https://www.esri.com/en-us/legal/terms/full-master-agreement/mla-e204-e300-english).

 ### Internationalization

 Almost every major language is styled for you, automatically.
 In most latin-based languages, everything can be rendered in Avenir Next.
 Some languages, however, use characters that aren't included in Avenir Next.
 For each of these languages, Calcite Web will load a font that maintains a similar look and feel.